nicksstapleton/blog/_posts/2022-10-12-logos-10-review-live-in-the-word.md

 ### 🔥 Quotations + Sermon Import

-I love writing my sermons and lesson plans in Logos.
+I love having the ability to build my sermons inside Logos.
+Being able to do my reading, studying, and writing all in one app is awesome.

 The new quotation feature is really handy.
-This week, I taught on the Biblical theme of exile and used this feature.
+Recently, I taught on the Biblical theme of exile and used this feature.
 Logos surfaced some great quotes from resources in my library like this one:

 > Forgiveness of sins is another way of saying ‘return from exile’.
 >